 - 1. Whether your problem is about benefits covered by Medicare or Medicaid.
-If you would like help deciding whether to use the Medicare process or the Medicaid process, or both, please contact Customer Service (phone numbers are printed on the back cover of this booklet). - 2.
-The type of problem you are having: - For some types of problems, you need to use the process for coverage decisions and appeals. - For other types of problems, you need to use the process for making complaints.
+If you would like help deciding whether to use the Medicare process or the Medicaid process, or both, please contact Customer Service. - 2.
+The type of problem you are having: - " For some problems, you need to use the process for coverage decisions and appeals. - " For other problems, you need to use the process for making complaints; also called grievances.

 These processes have been approved by Medicare.
-To ensure fairness and prompt handling of your problems, each process has a set of rules, procedures, and deadlines that must be followed by us and by you.
+Each process has a set of rules, procedures, and deadlines that must be followed by us and by you.

-Which one do you use?
-The guide in Section 3 will help you identify the right process to use.
+The guide in Section 3 will help you identify the right process to use and what you should do.